balajeetm/balajeetm.github.io/_posts/2017-02-17-maven-safe-haven.markdown

 In a continuous integration environment, the SNAPSHOT version plays a vital role in keeping the integration build up-to-date while minimizing the amount of rebuilding that is required for each integration step.<br>

-SNAPSHOT version references enable Maven to fetch the most recently deployed instance of the SNAPSHOT dependency at a dependent project build time.
+SNAPSHOT versions enable Maven to fetch the most recently deployed instance of the SNAPSHOT dependency at a dependent project build time.
 Note that the SNAPSHOT changes constantly.
 Whenever an agent deploys the artifact, it is updated in the shared repository.
 The SNAPSHOT dependency is refetched, on a developer's machine or it is updated in every build.
 This ensures that dependencies are updated and integrated with the latest changes without the need for changes to the project dependency reference configuration.<br>

+But 'WTF' in that?
+How does maven achieve that?<br>
-How it manages to achieve this , is by simply converting the SNAPSHOT qualifier into long timestamp denoting when the artifact was build.
-Thus, it really easy to compare snapshot versions and fetch the latest.<br>
+It does this, simply by converting the SNAPSHOT qualifier into long timestamp, denoting when the artifact was built/deployed.
+Thus, its really easy to compare snapshot versions and fetch the latest.<br>
+Simple again huh?

-Smart huh?
-For details look [here](https://docs.oracle.com/middleware/1212/core/MAVEN/maven_version.htm#MAVEN401)<br>
+For more details look [here](https://docs.oracle.com/middleware/1212/core/MAVEN/maven_version.htm#MAVEN401)<br>

 	• Maven Configurations
 	Maven executions can be configured to suit your needs.
 This can be done in multiple ways.
 		○ POM